Tzintzun444/Django-pswrd_entropy_gen/static/documentation/v2.0.0/en/README.md

 in the password, also it may be more than 1.

 + customized:
-It is a string, al character in the string will be in the password mandatory, it would be a string with unique characters, but if a character is duplicated, will be fixed in the class.
+It is a string, all characters in the string will be in the password mandatory, it should be a string with unique characters, but if a character is duplicated, will be fixed in the class.

 + not_allowed: